mzweilin/EvadeML-Zoo/README.md

   --attacks ATTACKS     Attack name and parameters in URL style, separated by
                         semicolon.
   --visualize [VISUALIZE]
-                        Output the image examples as image or not.
+                        Output the image examples for each attack, enabled by default.
   --novisualize
-  --defense DEFENSE     Supported: feature_squeezing (robustness&detection).
+  --defense DEFENSE     Supported: feature_squeezing.
+  --detection DETECTION
+                        Supported: feature_squeezing.
   --result_folder RESULT_FOLDER
                         The output folder for results.

 ```

 ### Example.